Suhaniahirwar20/sudoku-solver/README.md

 <br>

 ****Features**** <br>
-Solves any standard 9x9 Sudoku puzzle.
+Solves any standard 9x9 Sudoku puzzle.<br>
-Validates the placement of digits in rows, columns, and 3x3 subgrids.
+Validates the placement of digits in rows, columns, and 3x3 subgrids.<br>
-Provides clear input and output to showcase the original and solved boards.
+Provides clear input and output to showcase the original and solved boards.<br>
-Demonstrates backtracking and recursive problem-solving techniques.
+Demonstrates backtracking and recursive problem-solving techniques.<br>